capactio/capact/cmd/terraform-runner/README.md

 Terraform runner is a [runner](../../docs/runner.md), which downloads and run Terraform modules.
 Runner is a wrapper for the terraform binary.
 It downloads specified module, runs terraform init and depending on action: apply, destroy or plan.
-After run, it collects the output and converts it into Voltron required format.
+After run, it collects the output and converts it into Capact required format.

 ## Prerequisites